-This is about the Marriage Registration in Thailand for foreigners.
-There has been confusions and concerns regarding Thai marriages as the others misunderstood the ceremony as to the actual marriage registration performed at the district office or “Amphur”.
-For a marriage to be recognized in Thailand and deemed as legal marriage, it must be registered at the district office and signed by the district office, together with the couple and witnesses.
+This is about the Marriage Registration for foreigners.
+There has been confusions and concerns regarding Thai marriages as the others misunderstood the ceremony.
+This as to the actual marriage registration performed at the district office or “Amphur”.
+For a marriage to be recognized in Thailand and deemed as legal marriage.
+It must be registered at the district office and signed by the district office, together with the couple and witnesses.

 Religious ceremonies and celebrations are unofficial and undocumented in Thailand and will be done for blessings and based with tradition.